Spectral theorems for positive algebra homomorphisms

-\begin{theorem}[Positive representations of $\contots$ on Banach lattices with order continuous norms] Let $\ts$ be a locally compact Hausdorff space, let $\os$ be a Banach lattice with an order continuous norm, and let $\posmap:\contots\to\regularop{\os}$ be a positive algebra homomorphism.
-Suppose that at least one of the following is satisfied: \begin{enumerate_roman} \item $\ts$ is compact; \item $\os$ is a KB-space. \end{enumerate_roman}Then all statements in \cref{3_res:positive_representations_on_Banach_lattices} hold, where one can replace $\ocontop{\os}$ with $\regularop{\os}$ and $\ocdualos$ with $\odualos=\ndualos$.
-Furthermore: \begin{enumerate} \item Whenever $\seq{\mss}$ is a pairwise disjoint sequence in $\borel$ then, for all $x\in\os$,
+\begin{theorem}[Positive representations of $\contots$ on Banach lattices with order continuous norms] Let $\ts$ be a locally compact Hausdorff space, let $\os$ be a Banach lattice with an order continuous norm, and let $\posmap\colon \contots\to\regularop{\os}$ be a positive algebra homomorphism.
+Suppose that at least one of the following is satisfied: \begin{enumerate_roman} \item $\ts$ is compact; \item $\os$ is a KB-space. \end{enumerate_roman} Then all statements in \cref{3_res:positive_representations_on_Banach_lattices} hold, with the additional observations that $\ocontop{\os}=\regularop{\os}$ and that $\ocdualos=\odualos=\ndualos$.
+Furthermore: \begin{enumerate} \item If $V$ is a non-empty open subset of $\ts$, then